Konvt/pgbar/docs/QuickStart.md

 Especially it is important to note that the binding to the same output stream objects are not allowed to run at the same time, otherwise it will throw an exception `pgbar::exception::InvalidState`; For a detailed explanation of this, see [FAQ - Design of renderer](#design-of-renderer).
 #### Rendering Scheduling Policies
-`ProgressBar` has three rendering scheduling policies: `pgbar::Policy::Async`, `pgbar::Policy::Signal`, and `pgbar::Policy::Async`.
+`ProgressBar` has three rendering scheduling policies: `pgbar::Policy::Async`, `pgbar::Policy::Signal`, and `pgbar::Policy::Sync`.
 Different rendering policies determine which thread is responsible for performing the rendering task.

 In the `pgbar::Policy::Async` mode, all rendering tasks are executed by a background thread of the renderer, and this thread will sleep for a certain period of time after each rendering output.
 The sleep time can be viewed and modified through `pgbar::config::refresh_interval()`.